 4The debt-ridden firm and the lender can determine the value of d{t+1} in the first negotiation in the middle of period t.
-But since they have the second chance of the renegotiation at the end of period t, the value of d{t+1} must be identical to the value which which is determined in the second renegotiation.
-Otherwise d{t+1} is revised in the second renegotiation at the end of period t.
+However, because they have a second chance to renegotiate at the end of period t, the value of d{t+1} must be identical to the value that is determined in the second renegotiation.
+Otherwise, d{t+1} is revised in the second renegotiation at the end of period t.